· BreachTrigger

 - Disclosure (obligation): 8-K filed within 4 business days of determination

-What About DOJ National-Security Delays?
+What About Attorney General National-Security Delays?

-This exception is narrow and rarely invoked:
+This exception is narrow and works on a fixed schedule:

 What Is Item 8.01 Voluntary Disclosure?

 Item 8.01 is an optional disclosure category on Form 8-K for events the company deems important, even if not legally required by other Items.
-Some companies use Item 8.01 to disclose cybersecurity incidents voluntarily—often to avoid later claims of materiality disputes or to set the narrative early.
+Some companies use Item 8.01 to disclose cybersecurity incidents voluntarily, often to avoid later claims of materiality disputes or to set the narrative early.

 Advantages: